 My husband Chris and I made a promise to Eddie when we said goodbye to him at the hospital.
 We promised we would live our lives for him and make him proud in everything that we do.
 This is what we would have expected him to say to us in 40 years time, not the other way round.

-The last 18 months have been hell but we wouldn’t be here standing had it not been for the unwavering support and love from each other and our close friends and family.
-I read an article in the early days of my grief that couples were 70% more likely to break up after the loss of a child and I was terrified this would happen to us.
+The time after Eddie’s death was hell.
+But we wouldn’t be here standing had it not been for the unwavering support and love from each other and our close friends and family.
+I read an article in the early days of my grief that couples were 70% more likely to break up after the loss of a child.
+I was terrified this would happen to us.
 Once you become a statistic, you believe all odds are against you.

 We think about Eddie every day – he is always with us in thought and in our hearts.
 And whilst time has given us more coping mechanisms, the grief never goes away, it simply changes shape.